-Local hospitality giant McGuire Moorman Lambert Hospitality (MML) has bought both locations of casual restaurant Ski Shores, with plans to revitalize the Lake Austin location and turn the Barton Springs location into a second location of its casual cafe Lou’s, as reported by Austin 360.
-The Ski Shores on Lake Austin is currently closed, but the Barton Springs location of Lou’s opened on May 15.
+Local hospitality giant McGuire Moorman Lambert Hospitality (MML) has bought both locations of casual restaurant Ski Shores, revitalizing the Lake Austin location and turn the Barton Springs location into a second location of its casual cafe Lou’s, as reported by Austin 360.
+The Barton Springs location of Lou’s opened on May 15 and the new Ski Shores opened on June 22.

 Ski Shores opened in 1954 on Lake Austin, and expanded to a second location in Zilker Park in February 2020.
 Lou’s opened in January 2019 in the Holly neighborhood as Lou’s Bodega to a fair amount of controversy (though it seems unlikely that the second location will attract the ire of protest groups).